AwkwardDev/server/doc/INSTALL.md

 into new `vmaps` and `Buildings` directories.

-`dbc` (standing for DataBaseClient) contains client-side database files containing data about items, NPC's, enviroment, world, etc. These data also happen to be needed server-side. `maps` holds a 3D mesh of the world. `vmaps` (Vertical MAPS) holds collision data.
+`dbc` (standing for DataBaseClient) contains client-side database files containing data about items, NPC's, environment, world, etc. These data also happen to be needed server-side. `maps` holds a 3D mesh of the world. `vmaps` (Vertical MAPS) holds collision data.
 It's the stuff that prevents you from walking trough walls.